E-SCOOTER & E-BIKE REGULATIONS

 - In an unsafe manner.
 This includes wearing earbuds or headphones while riding, acrobatic riding, distracted riding or more than one rider per vehicle.

-The University of Maryland Police Department enforces all traffic laws in accordance with the Maryland Transportation Article (MD Transp Code § 11-104 (2019).
-As a result, you could be issued a ticket that includes a fine and the possibility of points added to your driver’s license.
+The University of Maryland Police Department enforces all traffic laws in accordance with the Maryland Transportation Article (MD Transp Code § 11-104 (2022).
+Improper riding could result in you being issued a ticket that includes a fine and the possibility of points added to your driver’s license.

-All e-scooters must be parked in designated e-scooter parking areas, bike racks or covered bike parking areas.
+All e-scooters and e-bikes must be parked in designated e-scooter/e-bike parking areas, bike racks or covered bike parking areas.

 - You will not be able to end a Veo e-scooter or e-bike trip outside of these areas.
 Riders will incur fees until the vehicle is parked properly.